There are two types of virtual agents, and distinguishing between the two can be troublesome for any organization.

 - A Virtual Assistant technology stack

-Most companies jumped into DIY Conversational AI to see what it could do for them.
+Most companies jumped into DIY virtual agent to see what it could do for them.
 At this stage, brands were testing the technology, and toolkits work great for a test.
 Unfortunately, when the time came to roll the Virtual Assistant out to millions of real customers, they realized the operational requirements go far beyond toolkit features.

 Over the past few decades, many technology investments haven’t produced the promised value with millions spent and little to show for it.
 This is usually due to a lack of ongoing attention or full understanding of how to operate the technology within an organization.
 The migration to cloud is a great example of this trend.
 Thousands of companies came to the realization that they weren’t experts in operating data centres (DIY) and that it was much more efficient to purchase a service (Cloud) than a pile of hardware and operate their own.
 Most large companies are now realizing that the attention and tools required to make a VA succeed are outside of their domain of expertise as well.

-Here are some guidelines for choosing between white glove and DIY conversational AI:
+Here are some guidelines for choosing between white glove and DIY virtual agents:

 1. Do you have the AI management skills in your organization and the ability to keep them focused on your virtual assistant training?
 Do you have linguists, machine learning experts, conversational designers, analysts and content managers who can dedicate a large portion of their time to ensuring the virtual assistant is improving every day.
 If you have an effective team then DIY may be the better choice, if not, then a white glove service will deliver the experienced experts you need when you need them.